MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/guesser_modules.rst

   print(u.atoms.elements) # print ['N' 'H' 'H' ...
 'NA' 'NA' 'NA']

-In the above example, we passed ``elements`` as the attribute we want to guess, and :func:`guess_TopologyAttributes` guess then add it as a topology attribute to the ``AtomGroup`` of the universe.
+In the above example, we passed ``elements`` as the attribute we want to guess, and :func:`~MDAnalysis.core.universe.Universe.guess_TopologyAttributes` guess then add it as a topology attribute to the ``AtomGroup`` of the universe.

 If the attribute already exist in the universe, passing the attribute of interest to the ``to_guess`` parameter will only fill the empty values of the attribute if any exists.